Chase1242/WightwaterPort/DM Notes/Story beats.md

 - Party encounters a white mask having just killed another adventuring party
 - Party encounters that same party as white masks?
 - **The River Qinqen:**
 	- Maybe the magical runoff from the machine is slowly polluting or corrupting the river.
-Eventually, even ghosts or spirits are seen floating upstream.
+Eventually, even faint images of hellspawn can be seen on the river at night.
 ## To-do list
 - [ ] Act 1 quests
 - [ ] Session 1 encounter